kwes/moai-search/README.md

 # moai-search
-moai-search is a little light web browser in the terminal! designed for people who mainly read for the direct information.
+moai-search is a little light web browser in the terminal! designed for people who mainly read for information.

 ## download
 using git: